CaseyCameron/npc-repo-back/README.md

-# sequelize-orm
+# NPC Repo Backend
-This project establishes a PostgreSQL database, using the Sequelize ORM to create models and relationships.
+This project creates a PostgreSQL database, using the Sequelize ORM to create models and relationships for the NPC Repo frontend.

-The key aim of this project is to pass complicated relational tests, without seed data.

-The most complex test to setup is the Reviewer test, as its dependencies touch every table in the database.